 Here, you can follow up with the other driver’s insurance.
 Their property damage coverage will pay for the costs of repairs (and likely the rental car if one is necessary).
 In some cases, the other driver will not have adequate protection to cover the costs of repairs.
 When this happens, underinsured motorist (UIM) coverage can pay for the rest.
 This is often an optional coverage.
 Sometimes insurers bundle it in with UM coverage, and sometimes they treat it as separate.
 This largely depends on the state.
 If you don’t have this coverage, you may have to sue the individual for the remaining damages in small claims court.

 Someone hit my parked car will my insurance go up?

 Perhaps surprisingly, according to a study by the Consumer Federation of America, it’s quite possible that insurance rates will increase even if a driver is not at fault.
 At least two states, California and Oklahoma (and perhaps others) are exceptions to this.
 But in other states the practice is common.
 The amount of increase varies by state and insurer.
-A trend was found, however, where people of higher socioeconomic status get preferential treatment.
+A trend exists, however, where people of higher socioeconomic status get preferential treatment.
 Drivers with higher incomes paid $78 or 6.6% more on average.
 Moderate-income drivers paid $208 or 9.6% more.
 Of the 5 insurers sampled State Farm was the only insurer who never appeared to have a penalty, while Progressive had the highest surcharges.